Self-Paced EMR Course - FAQs

 Is there a dress code?

 Yes.
-During the Skill Weekend we require our students to wear black or navy pants (no jeans, sweatpants, yoga pants, or leggings), a white polo or button-down shirt (short or long-sleeved), and closed-toe black shoes (black tennis shoes are acceptable).
+During the Skill Weekend we require our students to wear black or navy pants (no jeans, sweatpants, yoga pants, or leggings), a white polo or button-down shirt (short or long-sleeved), and closed-toe shoes (tennis shoes are acceptable).